 The decision to go on, stay on, or stop taking medication is highly personal.
-There are many people who manage mental illnesses without medication.
-Some use medication early on to kickstart their recovery, then taper off as they start to see results from therapy and lifestyle changes.
-And others prefer to stay on their medications, because they have made their lives more manageable or taken away their most critical symptoms.
+Many people do manage their mental health without medication.
+Some use medication early on to kick-start their recovery, then taper off as they start to see results from therapy and lifestyle changes.
+And others prefer to stay on their medications, because they make their lives more manageable and take away their most critical symptoms.

-Compare taking medication for mental illness to recovery from a physical illness.
-For some people, medication is like crutches; you use them until you are strong enough to walk on your own.
-For other people, medication might be like a wheelchair; you use it for a long time or for the rest of your life.
-It also depends on the type of medication you are taking.
+Compare it to a physical health problem.
+For some people, medication is like crutches: you use them until you are strong enough to walk on your own.
+For other people, medication might be like a wheelchair: you use it for a long time, or for the rest of your life.

 Making medication changes safely

-It’s important to note that it can be dangerous to suddenly stop taking medications without the guidance of your doctor.
-Any changes in medication, whether it’s adding, decreasing, or stopping, should be done in consultation with your prescribing doctor.
-However, your treatment team should have an open mind about your medication.
-If they are not open to discussing changes to or stopping your medication, consider finding a different provider.
+It can be dangerous to suddenly stop taking medications.
+You should always talk to your doctor about any changes in medication—whether it’s changing the dosage or stopping entirely.
+However, your doctor should have an open mind about your medication.
+If they’re not willing to listen to your side of the story, consider finding a different provider.

 At the end of the day, there is no one right answer for every person.
 Your recovery is about you doing what works for you and having the tools to live your best life possible.